Not-so-Cleansing Recessions: Introduction

-When products are differentiated, the output and welfare effects of the number of varieties and average productivity gains are governed by different forces.
-Changes in the number of firms translates into output and welfare gains according to the \textit{love-of-variety} (LoV) of the aggregator.
-Conversely, improvements in the average productivity of firms affects the economy through the elasticity of demand.
-We highlight this trade off in an economy with the original \cite{dixit1975monopolistic} aggregation, where \textit{love-of-variety} $q$ and the elasticity of substitution $\sigma$ are governed by different parameters.\footnote{See \cite{brakman2001monopolistic} for a reprint of \cite{dixit1975monopolistic}.
-See also \cite{ethier1982national} and \cite{benassy1996taste} for similar aggregation.} We start by considering a partial equilibrium version, in which we show that the long-run welfare effect of recession is positive if and only if $q<1/(\sigma-1)$ while it is negative if $q>1/(\sigma-1)$.
+While this general characterization clarifies the fundamental forces shaping long-run recession effects, it remains intractable for analytical and empirical work because the aggregator is only implicitly defined.
+We make further headway by considering a simple special case of HSA: \cite{dixit1975monopolistic} aggregation.
+This is a generalized CES where \textit{love-of-variety} $q$ and the elasticity of substitution $\sigma$ are governed by different parameters.\footnote{See \cite{brakman2001monopolistic} for a reprint of \cite{dixit1975monopolistic}.
+See also \cite{ethier1982national} and \cite{benassy1996taste} for similar aggregation.} In this special case, we show that the long-run welfare effect of recession is positive if and only if $q<1/(\sigma-1)$ while it is negative if and only if $q>1/(\sigma-1)$.
 The classical \cite{dixit1977monopolistic} CES aggregation represents a special case of our setting, where $q=1/(\sigma-1)$, in which the long-run effect of recessions is exactly zero.
 In this knife-edge case, the effect of the variety loss and the average productivity gains exactly offset each other as they are governed by the same elasticity $1/(\sigma-1)$.
-We conclude that, in this setting, \textit{cleansing effects} are neither necessary nor sufficient to determine the long-run welfare effects of business cycles.
+We conclude that, in this setting, \textit{cleansing effects} in terms of average productivity are neither necessary nor sufficient to determine the long-run welfare effects of business cycles.

 Next, we show that this intuition extends to general equilibrium with a minor caveat: in GE, the cleansing effect frees up labor resources.
 After a recession, the economy features fewer, more productive firms.
 As a consequence, less of the finite labor endowment is used to pay the fixed costs of production.
 This implies that fixed cost cycles induce higher long-run welfare even in CES economies.
-Nonetheless, we show that for any fixed cost cycle there exists a unique level of LoV $q^\star$, such that long-run GDP and welfare are identical to their pre-cycle levels.
+Nonetheless, we show that for any fixed cost cycle there exists a unique level of LoV $q^\star$, such that long-run output and welfare are identical to their pre-cycle levels.